viperleed/viperleed/doc/content/calc/files/input/parameters.rst

+.. include:: /substitutions.rst

 .. _parameters:

 PARAMETERS
 ==========

-The PARAMETERS file lists parameters defining what to run, how to interpret the other input files, and what to pass on to the TensErLEED scripts.
+The |PARAMETERS| file lists parameters defining what to run, how to interpret the other input files, and what to pass on to the TensErLEED scripts.
 Generally, elements are separated by whitespace, and ``!``, ``#`` or